Deccan Queen: Rake

 In June 2021, the train was upgraded to 17 LHB coach also manufactured in India under Project Utkrisht.
 These coaches have LED lights, Bio toilets and Braille Signage.
 GPS-tagged biometric attendance system were also installed in this train.
-Eventually, the consist was reduced to 15 LHB coach This included a Dining Car which is ISO certified.
+Eventually, the number of coaches(railcars) was reduced to 15 LHB coach but with a larger passenger capacity, which included a Dining Car that received ISO certification.